songololo/aiovectortiler/docs/index.md

 It is easy to configure by means of SQL requests provided in YAML recipe files.

-Here is an example of a recipe to use with OpenStreetMap data:
+An example of a recipe to use with OpenStreetMap data:

 [https://github.com/etalab/utilery-osm-recipe/blob/master/utilery.yml](https://github.com/etalab/utilery-osm-recipe/blob/master/utilery.yml)